qduaty/DigistumpArduino/README.md

 DigistumpArduino
 ================

+[qduaty: This fork is to enable IRLremote library (https://github.com/NicoHood/IRLremote) on Digispark non-USB.]

 Files to add Digistump support (Digispark, Pro, DigiX) to Arduino 1.6.X (1.6.4+)

 **These files are designed for install via the Arduino Boards Manager:**